edoardottt/MSc-CyberSecurity-Sapienza/Security-in-Software-Applications/theory.md

     - Developers should be prepared for discovery of product vulnerabilities and should communicate openly and responsibly with end users. (e.g. patching, deploying workarounds)

 Read https://elearning.uniroma1.it/pluginfile.php/1085661/mod_resource/content/1/MS_SDL_Version_3.2%20copia.pdf

+## Lesson 12 - Secure Software Development Models/Methods
+For this part refer to the slides because it's full of images.